-The three major three-year tracks in our residency program offer the opportunity for training in an environment best suited to individual interests.
-These three tracks have 24 months of pediatric training, ensuring that graduates are indistinguishable in their ability to provide excellent general pediatric care and are equally qualified to pursue subspecialty work if they so choose after residency.
-The Categorical Pediatrics Track is the traditional residency training track.
-The Primary Care Track and Community Health Track provide a small learning home within the larger home of Children’s National.
+The Categorical, Primary Care, and Community Health tracks are our largest tracks.
+These three-year tracks have 24 months of pediatric training in common, ensuring that graduates are indistinguishable in their ability to provide excellent general pediatric care and are equally qualified to pursue subspecialty work if they so choose after residency.
+The Categorical Pediatrics Track is the traditional residency training track; the Primary Care Track focuses on ambulatory general pediatrics; and the Community Health Track focuses on improving the health of underserved populations.

-The three major tracks are similar during the first year of training, with their unique qualities becoming more prominent in outpatient experiences in the second and third years.
-There are 23 residents per training year in the Categorical Track, eight per year in the Community Health Track, five per year in the Primary Care Track.
-In addition, there are three residents per year in the Preliminary Child Neurology Track, and typically one per year each in the Preliminary Neuro-Developmental Disabilities and Pediatrics-Medical Genetics tracks, for a minimum total of 40 residents per class.
+These tracks are similar during the first year of training, with their unique qualities becoming more prominent in during experiences in the second and third years.
+There are approximately 24 residents per training year in the Categorical Track, eight per year in the Community Health Track, five per year in the Primary Care Track, three residents per year in the Preliminary Child Neurology Track, and typically one per year each in the Pediatrics-Medical Genetics tracks, for a minimum total of 40 residents per class.

 This track offers a traditional residency training program.

 Children’s National’s Primary Care Track has trained more than 100 pediatric residents since 1982.

 The Community Health Track focuses on underserved populations and the development of skills in health policy, advocacy, and community healthcare delivery.